railsuser2014/openobject-doc-book-en/1/1_2_Guided_Tour/1_2_Guided_Tour_connect_openerp.rst

 * the :menuselection:`Internal Notes` is an area for free text notes.

 To the Top of the form There is a button name `More` is a list of Actions, Links and related to a partner.
-Click some of them to get a feel for their use.The print button contain the list od report and the attachment button for attachment.
+Click some of them to get a feel for their use.The print button contain the list of report and the Attachment button for attachment (Attachement button visible if you install modules :mod:`Document`).

 .. figure:: images/partner.png
    :align: center